Acropolis & Acropolis Museum Day Trip from Kalamata

 Some of the world famous attractions that are preserved until today and you will be able to admire are:

 • The Parthenon, symbol of civilization and democracy not only in Greece but also in the whole world.
-Built in honor of the goddess Athena for saving the city and the Athenian victories against the Persians.
-Inside the temple there was the golden- ivory statue of Athena, who was depicted fully armed but peaceful!
+Built in honour of the goddess Athena for saving the city and the Athenian victories against the Persians.
+Inside the temple, there was the golden- ivory statue of Athena, who was depicted fully armed but peaceful!

 • The Propylaea, the imposing entrance, built on an ancient portal.
 Regarded as one of the masterpieces of classical architecture.